roxas75/rxTools/tools/readme.txt

 cdn_firm.exe :
     Use this tool the first time you use rxTools.
-    It will generate 'firmware.bin', a file necessary for the toolkit to work.
+    It will generate 'firm' directory, containing files necessary for the toolkit to work.
-    Once it gets successfully generated, copy it in the root of your sdcard, along with 'rxTools' directory.
+    Once it gets successfully generated, copy it in rxTools directory.

 msetdg.exe :
     Use this tool if you want to downgrade your System Settings app in your sysNand.